akridge/Valheim-Free-Game-Server-Setup-Using-Oracle-Cloud/README.md

 - Plus they nicely label all the free stuff.
 - In this we will use 1 of the 2 free virtual machines.

-## Step 2: Create The Virtual Machine.
+## Create The Virtual Machine

 Choose the following and make sure to download the SSH keys to login in the next step.
+This is their free tier VM and should be okay for you and a couple buddies.
 ![valheim_oracle](docs/s1.jpg)
 ![valheim_oracle](docs/s2.jpg)
 ![valheim_oracle](docs/s3.jpg)
 ![valheim_oracle](docs/s4.jpg)

-## Step 3: Login to the Virtual Machine
+## Login to the Virtual Machine

 This will be different for every operating system so check out the offical oracle doc: https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/accessinginstance.htm

-## Step 4: Go ahead and setup the firewall stuff on the server and cloud account.
+## Go ahead and setup the firewall stuff on the server and cloud account

 Valheim uses the following ports, but could be changed if you want during config.